-- The chapter summary, which sets out key events and provides a commentary on any issues that arise concerning pacing, consistency, or any areas of confusion.
+- The chapter summary, which sets out key events and provides a commentary on any issues that we suggest you look at a little more closely.

-The editorial assessment is a critique document which covers the global issues of your manuscript in the following areas:
+The editorial assessment is a critique document that covers the broader facets of your manuscript.
+These include:

 - Perspective management

 - Plausibility and suspension of disbelief